puredanger/anagram-jam/README.md

 ## Part 2 - Matching Multiple Words

-Given the same file of known develop a program that takes a phrase (words separated with spaces) and finds a set of anagrams in the word list.
+Given the same file of known words, develop a program that takes a phrase (words separated with spaces) and finds a set of anagrams in the word list.

 For example: given the word "functional", you might find anagrams like: